Tony Almeida: 24: Legacy

 Tony Almeida returns in the 24 spin-off, 24: Legacy, having escaped from prison and become a mercenary.
 When Henry Donovan withholds information about his dealings with terrorists and CTU is unable to break him, Rebecca Ingram hires Almeida to provide enhanced interrogation.
 Almeida is later paid to kill Ara Naseri by Donald Simms and comes into conflict with Eric Carter.
 Almeida refuses to stand down and loses most of his team to Carter.
 Almeida gets a call from John Donovan revealing the identity of Naseri and the fact that Naseri is their best chance to save Rebecca.
 Almeida stands down and tells Carter to save Rebecca.

-Other appearances

-Producer David Fury tweeted that he had a dinner meeting with Carlos Bernard, Howard Gordon, Manny Coto, Patrick Somerville, and composer Sean Callery, which had led to speculation that Tony will return in the limited event series 24: Live Another Day.
-After it became apparent that Tony wouldn't return in Live Another Day, months later, on July 8, 2014, one day after Fury confirmed that Tony is still in prison, it was announced that Tony would be featured in a Live Another Day DVD/Blu-ray featurette called 24: Solitary.
-Whether it will be a physical appearance on Bernard's half is unknown; in the DVD/Blu-ray advertisement, however, it was said "a character from the past returns", implying that Bernard would portray Tony once more.

-On August 21, 2014, it was definitively confirmed that Bernard would return to portray Tony in the 7 minute, 6 second "24: Solitary" when a photo of him once again portraying Tony in an orange prison jumpsuit was released.